kubestellar/kubestellar/docs/content/direct/its.md

-# Inventory and Transport Spaces and Workload Description Spaces
+# Inventory and Transport Spaces

 This document will tell users what they need to know about these.

-Including the fact that the KubeFlex hosting cluster can play the role of ITS and can play the role of WDS, and how to make those happen.
+Including the fact that the KubeFlex hosting cluster can play the role of ITS, and how to make that happen.

 TODO: write this.